kiichurii/sau2025.github.io/README.md

 # sau-2025
-Project: alien stage
+Project: my top cs2

-This project is a simple webpage about alien stage by VIVINOS.
+This project is a simple webpage about cs2.
 The page includes:
 • a header and navigation menu
 • an "About" section